ibm-cloud-docs/Cloudant/offerings/learning-center.md

 From your Cloudant dashboard:

-create a new database called books2 start a continuous replication from books --> books2 visit the books2 database to check that documents from books is now in books2 add a document to the books database - check the change makes it to the books2 database
+1. Create a new database called `books2`.
+2. Start a continuous replication from books --> `books2`.
+3. Visit the `books2` database to check that documents from books are now in `books2`.
+4. Add a document to the `books` database - check the change makes it to the `books2` database.

-Replication can be used to move data from a Cloudant database to an on-premise CouchDB instance.
+Replication can be used to move data from a Cloudant database to an on-premises CouchDB instance.
 The replication can be controlled by the Cloudant or the CouchDB end i.e you can ask Cloudant to send its changes to CouchDB or you can ask CouchDB to pull the changes from Cloudant.
 Bear in mind that the replication controller must have network visibility of both HTTP APIs.

 PouchDB also speaks the same replication protocol so can be used to transfer data to and from PouchDB & Cloudant.
 It's most likely that PouchDB would be the replication controller in this case.